Saghen/lese/README.md

 ## How It Works

 All components (aside from image) inherit from the Base component which includes convienence props for responsive sizing, text modification, and sizing.
+The framework's goal is not to provide a layer of abstraction over the existing css properties (beyond x and yAlign) but rather to provide easy to use short hand properties.

+> The more I use CSS Grid, the more convinced I am that there is no benefit to be had by adding a layer of abstraction over it.
+CSS Grid is the layout framework baked right into the browser - Jen Simmons

 # API